 The C-PACE Financing Amount must meet the following underwriting requirements.
 Additional Capital Provider underwriting requirements, not included herein, may also apply.
-Philadelphia C-PACE Program Guidelines Page 21

-- The minimum C-PACE Financing amount in the Philadelphia C-PACE program is \$100,000.
-Smaller projects may be considered on a case-by-case basis at the discretion of the Program Administrator and may be subject to additional diligence requirements. - C-PACE Financing amount, when combined with existing mortgage and other lien obligations, shall not exceed a 95% loan-to-value ratio to the assessed or appraised value of the Property.
+• The minimum C-PACE Financing amount in the Philadelphia C-PACE program is \$100,000.
+Smaller projects may be considered on a case-by-case basis at the discretion of the Program Administrator.

+- C-PACE Financing amount, when combined with existing mortgage and other lien obligations, shall not exceed a 95% loan-to-value ratio to the assessed or appraised value of the Property.
 New construction and gut rehab projects may use post construction appraised value, subject to Program Administrator approval.
 Exceptions to lien limits shall be considered on a case-by-case basis and may be authorized by Program Administrator.
-Appraisal must be issued within two years of expected C-PACE Financing. - The C-PACE Financing term shall not exceed the expected useful life of the proposed Energy Conservation Measures as described in the Energy Survey, Water Survey and Renewable Energy Feasibility Survey.
-For projects that include multiple ECMs, the term of a C-PACE Financing may not be greater than the weighted average useful life of each ECM based on cost, subject to the Program Administrator's review and approval. - The amount financed cannot exceed the sum of Direct Costs and soft costs, as detailed herein. - C-PACE Financings may be structured to include up to five years of the combination of interest-only and/or capitalized interest payments.
+Appraisal must be issued within two years of expected C-PACE Financing. - The C-PACE Financing term shall not exceed the expected useful life of the proposed Measures as described in the Survey.
+For projects that include multiple Measures, the term of a C-PACE Financing may not be greater than the weighted average useful life of each Measure based on cost, subject to the Program Administrator's review and approval. - The amount financed cannot exceed the sum of Direct Costs and soft costs, as detailed herein.
+The interest rate must be fixed. - C-PACE Financings may be structured to include up to five years of the combination of interest-only and/or capitalized interest payments. - The amortization schedule must begin in the first eligible billing year (e.g. if a project closes in January through October of 2023, the first year of the schedule must be 2024; if it closes in November or December, the first year of the schedule must be 2025).